Multi-party period of the Republic of Turkey: Ergenekon and Sledgehammer

-Since 2013
+2013–2017

 Although the 2013 protests in Turkey started as a response against the removal of Taksim Gezi Park in Istanbul, they have sparked riots across the country in cities such as Izmir and Ankara as well.
 Three and a half million people are estimated to have taken an active part in almost 5,000 demonstrations across Turkey connected with the original Gezi Park protest.
 Twenty-two people were killed and more than 8,000 were injured, many critically.

-In August 2014, Turkish Prime Minister Recep Tayyip Erdogan won Turkey's first direct presidential election.
+In August 2014, Turkish Prime Minister Recep Tayyip Erdoğan won Turkey's first direct presidential election.

-In the Turkish parliamentary elections of 1 November 2015, the Justice and Development Party (AKP) won back the absolute majority in parliament: 317 of the 550 seats.
+In the Turkish parliamentary elections of 1 November 2015, the AKP won back the absolute majority in parliament: 317 of the 550 seats.
 CHP won 134 seats, HDP 59 seats, MHP 40 seats.

-Since 2013, in the conflict between Islamic State of Iraq and the Levant (ISIL) and Turkish government, 304 civilians were killed by ISIL attacks across Turkey, excluding 2015 Ankara bombings allegedly perperated by ISIL in which 109 civilians died.
-2015 Ankara bombings was the deadliest terror attack in modern Turkish history.
+Since 2013, in the conflict between Islamic State of Iraq and the Levant (ISIL) and Turkish government, 304 civilians were killed by ISIL attacks across Turkey, excluding the 2015 Ankara bombings allegedly perpetrated by ISIL in which 109 civilians died; the bombings were the deadliest terror attack in modern Turkish history.

-On 15 July 2016, factions within the Turkish Military attempted to overthrow President Recep Tayyip Erdoğan, citing growing non-secularism and censorship as motivation for the attempted coup.
-The coup was blamed on the influence of the vast network led by U.S.-based Muslim cleric Fethullah Gülen.
-In the aftermath of the failed coup, major purges have occurred, including that of military officials, police officers, judges, governors and civil servants.
-There has also been significant media purge in the aftermath of the failed coup.
-There has been allegations of torture in connection with these purges.
+On 15 July 2016, factions within the Turkish military attempted to overthrow President Recep Tayyip Erdoğan, citing growing non-secularism and censorship as motivation for the attempted coup.
+The coup was blamed by the government on the influence of the vast network led by U.S.-based Muslim cleric Fethullah Gülen.
+In the aftermath of the failed coup, major purges have occurred, including that of military officials, police officers, judges, governors and civil servants, as well as factions within the media.
+There have been allegations of torture in connection with these purges.

-In December 2016, an off duty cop Mevlut Altintas shoots dead the Russian Ambassador inside an Art Gallery.
-He refuses to surrender and is then shot dead by special police.

-On 16 April 2017, the Turkey constitutional referendum was voted in, although narrowly and divided.
-The referendum creates a Presidential Republic.
-Many observers and European states view the referendum as an "enabling act" and see it as "democratically backsliding".
+On 16 April 2017, a constitutional referendum was voted in, although narrowly and divided.
+The referendum created a presidential republic.
+Many observers and European states viewed the referendum as an "enabling act" and see it as "democratically backsliding".